euantorano/docker-zig/README.md

 ## Building the Docker image(s)

-A simple Python script (`build.py`) is included that scrapes the [Zig Releases web page](https://ziglang.org/download/) in order to get available releases.
-It then builds an image for every release, including the current master release and pushes them to Docker Hub.

-This script uses [`pipenv`](https://pipenv.readthedocs.io/en/latest/) and can be ran as follows: `pipenv run python build.py --version-path ./last_version --master-path ./last_master`.
+A bash script (`build.sh`) is ran by GitHub actions nightly in order to check for new versions and to then build and push images for them.